Security-Onion-Solutions/securityonion-docs/so-elastic-auth.rst

 so-elastic-auth
 ===============

-Starting in Security Onion 2.3.60, we will support Elastic authentication.
+Starting in Security Onion 2.3.60, we support Elastic authentication.
 This means that you will authenticate to :ref:`elasticsearch` and :ref:`kibana` using the same username and password that you use for :ref:`soc`.

 Please note that if Elastic auth is enabled and you add a new user directly in :ref:`kibana` via the Kibana Users page, then that new user will only have access to :ref:`kibana` and no other apps.
 If you want the user to have access to all apps, make sure you add the user as shown in the :ref:`adding-accounts` section.